 Are there areas you want more private?
-Generally people care about privacy in bathrooms, the master bedroom and the office or den.
+People care about privacy in bathrooms, the master bedroom, and the office or den.
 Consider privacy from occupants and privacy from neighbors.
 Will your windows look directly into a neighbor’s windows?
-Does a neighbor’s second floor window overlook your “private” back yard?
+Does a neighbor’s second-floor window overlook your “private” back yard?

-Landscaping, lot type and location can play an important factor in how much privacy your outdoor spaces will have.
+Landscaping, lot type and location can play a significant factor in how much privacy your outdoor spaces will have.

 Where would you like to spend time with your spouse or significant other?
 Naturally the master bedroom comes to mind, but what about the master bath?
 Do you want a large whirlpool tub or 2-person shower?
 Do other areas of the home or outdoors need more privacy?

 Perhaps you’ll want a screened porch to camp occasionally outdoors.
 Maybe it would be nice to have a deck with a hot tub off the master bedroom.
 Do the relationship of other bedrooms in the home give you enough privacy?
 Maybe you would like a sitting room in the master bedroom.